Shell plc (SHEL) Stock Analysis

 What are the main risks for SHEL investors?

-What is Shell's exposure to renewable energy?
+What is Shell's debt situation?

 Research SHEL with AI in seconds